 If faculty require (or heavily encourage) students to visit us, please suggest they make an appointment well in advance of the due date of a paper or project.
 Also, please contact the director, Dr. Steve Sherwood, (firstname.lastname@example.org) to be sure we have sufficient openings in our tutoring schedule to accommodate your students.
 Particularly during mid-terms and the final two weeks of the semester, the center is booked solid.
 During those times, we cannot accept drop-in traffic or respond to online submissions as quickly as we’d like.

 Faculty may wish to use our Syllabus Statement in course preparations:

 The William L. Adams Center for Writing is an academic service available to all TCU students.
 Writing specialists and peer tutors are available for one-on-one tutorials from 8:00 a.m. to 5:00 p.m.
 Monday through Friday in Reed Hall, Suite 419 and from 6:00 p.m. to 9:00 p.m.
-Sunday through Thursday in Tom Brown Pete Wright Hall, 2nd floor, commons and in the Library, Room 1202.
+Sunday through Thursday in Tom Brown Pete Wright Hall, 2nd floor, commons.
 Online tutorials are also available.
 To make an appointment or to access the online tutorial service, please visit the Center for Writing web site at http://www.wrt.tcu.edu/ for further information.